Jung Mo Sung

-Jung Mo Sung (born 1957) is a Roman Catholic lay theologian, writer and lecturer trained in theology, ethics, and education.
+Jung Mo Sung (born 1957) is a South Korean-born Brazilian Roman Catholic lay theologian, writer and lecturer trained in theology, ethics, and education.
 He was born in South Korea, and raised in Brazil where he lives today.

-Sung is currently a professor in the graduate program of Religious Studies at the Methodist University of São Paulo, in the area of Liberation Theology and Economy Theological critique of neoliberalism.
+Sung is currently a professor in the graduate program of Religious Studies at the Methodist University of São Paulo, in the area of liberation theology and economic theological critique of neoliberalism.

 Beliefs

 Sung works within the paradigm of liberation theology and can be considered a "next generation" or "third generation" theologian-practitioner.
 He is particularly concerned with the relationship between theology and the economy as well as education theory in view of solidarity.

 Though he may be viewed as rejecting the idea that some sort of historical subject, whether God, the proletariat, or even a particular set of social institutions, will bring into history the utopian dream of a truly just, peaceful, and harmonious society, he is not passive in the face of injustice.
 Sung has worked directly with basic ecclesial communities as an advisor, speaking regularly at various ecumenical events that focus on justice and solidarity, and writing scholarly books as well as those aimed directly at those laypersons who are involved in particular struggles for justice.
 He speaks passionately about justice, while having a sense of what may be temporally attainable.